Thoughts on Autonomous Cars

-Originally written and illustrated for FormTrends.com and core77.com
+Originally written and illustrated for FormTrends.com and core77.com in 2015

 The age of self-driving autonomous cars is nearly upon us.
 As a car guy, this of course terrifies me.
 But as a designer, the challenges and opportunities this new frontier opens up are exciting.
 Like most technological advances, I think the first generation or two won’t look much different than what they replace.
 It will be a feature you can turn on in your car.
 Tired of idling in LA or NY traffic?
 Flip on the self-driving mode and let the car get you home while you do more important things, like watch YouTube videos.

 Maybe steering wheels will start to get smaller as they are used less and become a psychological affordance, a mental “just in case”.
 Maybe seats will have less performance influence.
 Your bucket seats will start to morph back into the bench seats of old.
 Speed and fuel gauges might give way to movie screens.